Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

  ```

-## Create a virtual machine
+## Create a Linux virtual machine

 Create a new file named AzureSDKApp.java in the project's `src/main/java` directory.
 Paste in the following code, then set real values for `userName` and `password`.

+This code performs the following steps:

+1. Authenticates with Azure using the service principal information in `AZURE_AUTH_LOCATION`
+2. Creates a new Ubuntu Linux VM in Azure with name `testLinuxVM` in a new Azure resource group `sampleResourceGroup` running in the US East region.

 ```java
 package com.fabrikam.testSDKApp;